-Most home wireless broadband plans have their speeds capped at 12Mbps.
-That's equivalent to a basic NBN connection, but still faster than the average Australian ADSL connection.
-Exetel, SpinTel, Yomojo, and Moose Mobile all offer home wireless broadband plans.
-These plans are all quite similar: you’ll pay between $40 to $45 per month for a 250GB allowance.
+Entry-level home wireless broadband plans have their speeds capped at 12Mbps.
+That’s equivalent to a basic NBN connection, but still faster than the average Australian ADSL connection.
+Exetel and SpinTel offer this kind of home wireless broadband plan.

 All these home wireless broadband providers are powered by the Optus network and are bundled with the same modem, so performance should be comparable no matter who you sign up with.

-If you want faster home wireless broadband, Optus has you covered. $65 per month gets you a 200GB allowance, or $85 per month gets you 500GB.
+Optus also has its own home wireless broadband. $65 per month gets you a 200GB allowance, or $85 per month gets you 500GB (if you sign up before March 31, you can get this plan for $68 per month).
 Excess data is charged at $10 per extra 10GB.

-Optus home wireless broadband plans are the only plans on the market that operate at "full Optus 4G" speeds.
+Optus home wireless broadband plans also run at full 4G speeds.
 However, exact performance can depend on factors such as coverage and network congestion.
-We've previously experienced download speeds between 20Mbps and 100Mbps when testing out Optus' Home Wireless kit.
+We’ve previously experienced download speeds between 20Mbps and 100Mbps when testing out Optus’ Home Wireless kit.
 It may also be possible to increase these using an external antenna.

 These plans are available on a 24-month contract, or on a month-to-month basis.
 If you go for the no-contract option, you’ll pay $192 upfront for the modem.

 Looking further forward, Optus is starting to roll out 5G Home Wireless Broadband.
-This is only available in a few suburbs across Australia right now (on an invite-only basis), but this will expand as Optus builds its network.
-Optus is pitching its 5G broadband plans as a genuine NBN alternative: these plans will have unlimited data for $70 per month.
-Better yet, if you get speeds of under 50Mbps, Optus says you can leave without penalty.
+This is only available in select locations across Australia right now, but this will expand as Optus builds its network.
+Optus is pitching its 5G broadband plans as a genuine NBN alternative: these plans have unlimited data for $70 per month.
+Better yet, if you get speeds of under 50Mbps, you can leave without penalty.

 As the name might suggest, mobile broadband is an internet connection similar to the kind you get on your smartphone.
 Mobile broadband plans are powered by 4G networks, with pricing and data allowances similar to what you’d get on a standard mobile plan.
 When compared to home wireless broadband, the trade-off is smaller data allowances and a higher price tag.

-Mobile broadband connections do however run at faster speeds than most home wireless broadband plans and offer more flexibility.
-The dongles and portable hotspots you use with a mobile broadband plan tend to be battery-powered, so they're great for hitting the road.
+Mobile broadband connections all run at full 4G speeds and offer more flexibility.
+The dongles and portable hotspots you use with a mobile broadband plan tend to be battery-powered, so they’re great for hitting the road.
 Alternatively, you can just get a SIM-only mobile broadband plan and use it with your own hotspot, a tablet, or even a spare phone.